Climate Change Countermeasures

 We established a framework in which risk surveys are conducted for each of the levels illustrated below and the survey results are shared and mutually used.

 With risk managers in place at each of our global locations, we are working to detect and respond appropriately to factors that could hinder business continuity.
-We are focusing on comprehensively understanding and mitigating climate change risks through measures that focus on compliance with increasingly strict climate change-related laws and regulations, adapting to changing market trends, and strengthening communication with customers, investors, and other stakeholders, while also conducting BCP simulation training at our bases in Japan and overseas, assuming the occurrence of risks such as floods and droughts.
+We are focusing on comprehensively understanding and mitigating climate change risks through measures that focus on compliance with increasingly strict climate change-related laws and regulations, adapting to changing market trends, and strengthening communication with customers, investors, and other stakeholders, while also conducting BCP simulation training at our sites in Japan and overseas, assuming the occurrence of risks such as floods and droughts.

 Indicators and targets